-We like this cleaner and we sad to learn that Dyson does not intend to continue with corded models after this one.
-Speaking of cordless, the announcement to discontinue new production came in March 2018 at a press conference unveiling the cordless Cyclone V10 vacuums.
+We love this cleaner and were sad to learn that Dyson does not intend to continue with corded models after this one.
 The company still supports its registered, corded products and sells those on its website.

 Design & Features Favorites

 The number one feature of the Dyson Ball Animal 2 is its incredible suction power.
 Dyson’s website lists that power at 306 W, compared to its Multi Floor’s 250 W. Such suction is enough to tackle large messes across multiple floor types.
 Don’t believe me?
 I sucked up popcorn kernels from the family room carpet, then immediately cleared away leftover dinner crumbs on the kitchen tile.

 Which brings me to another benefit: the versatility of their self-adjusting cleaning head.
 The head automatically changes suction based on which floor you are vacuuming.
 Both the Multi Floor and the Ball Animal have this feature, of course, but it’s my favorite.
 I don’t ever have to tangle with attachments or settings adjustments while I’m moving.